Corridor Digital: Top 10 Games You Can Play in Your Head, By Yourself

-Boston Dynamics parody videos
+Boston Dynamics parody video

 In June 2019, Corridor released a video in which a robot in the style of Boston Dynamics is abused in a variety of ways before finally fighting back against the humans attacking it.
 The video, watermarked "Bosstown Dynamics" instead of "Boston Dynamics", went viral across platforms, although most versions dropped attribution to the original source, with many claiming it to be an authentic Boston Dynamics video.
 Gizmodo wrote that the "real lesson from Corridor's fake robot video might be just how far [robot technology has] come in real life over the past decade".

-Rush

-Rush, a Battlefield-inspired web series, was originally released for Go90 in 2016 and rereleased on Corridor's YouTube channel in 2019.